jitendra-20/rock-paper-scissors/README.md

 Judge thread is the consumer who selects the winner of each round.

 **How to run:**
+Download this project as zip file.

 Either import this maven project in any JAVA IDE and run it.
 It can be run as a Java application.

 or
+I have uploaded the artifacts as well.
 It can be run as “ java –jar rock-paper-scissorss-0.0.1-SNAPSHOT.jar”
 ```